ameseee/kwk-curriculum-site/web-app/lessons/intro-css/index.md

 CSS stands for Cascading Style Sheets.
 It is a language that allows us to add styles to HTML documents on the web.
 It’s incredibly powerful!

 Take a few minutes to check out the [CSS Zen Garden](http://www.csszengarden.com/).
-You'll notice that all of the sites here are created with the exact same HTML document, they were just styled differently with CSS.
+You'll notice that all of the sites here are created with the exact same HTML document; they were just styled differently with CSS.

 ## Styling Elements